Kelsi-Wolter/reveal.js/alex.md

 ---

-## Build A New Table And Migrate To It
+## Alternatively, Build A New Table And Migrate To It

 <img src="images/two-houses.png" />